UK HealthCast: Tami Ross discusses Diabetes Prevention Program

-Recently, Tami Ross, RD – coordinator of UK Healthcare's National Diabetes Prevention Program and certified diabetes care and education specialist with our Barnstable Brown Diabetes Center – joined UK HealthCast to discuss what it means to be prediabetic and outline methods for helping prevent diabetes.
+Tami Ross, RD – coordinator of UK Healthcare's National Diabetes Prevention Program and certified diabetes care and education specialist with our Barnstable Brown Diabetes Center – joined UK HealthCast to discuss what it means to have prediabetes.

 Ross is the author of “What Do I Eat Now?
 A Guide to Eating Well with Diabetes or Prediabetes.”

 What is prediabetes?

 Prediabetes is a very common condition.
 As the name implies, pre comes before type 2 diabetes, which is what many people know as adult-onset diabetes.
 That's what it used to be called, but now we know type 2 diabetes can occur at any age.
 So, prediabetes is where blood sugars are higher than normal, but they're not up into that diabetes range.

 But the thing is, prediabetes can cause problems if it's not managed.
 And so, here at Barnstable Brown Diabetes Center, we have the National Diabetes Prevention Program that really focuses on proven lifestyle changes that can help prevent or delay prediabetes from going on to develop into type 2 diabetes.